Crystalline phases and devil's staircase in qubit spin ice: Analytic expressions for the structure factors

 In Sec.~\ref{sec:structure_factors}, we calculated the structure factors assuming that the ground state shows all the symmetries of the model and can be written as a linear superposition of the symmetry-broken states with equal weights.
 Here, we compute the structure factor for the symmetry-broken classical configurations and the plaquette states.

 Translation invariance plays a crucial role when we calculate structure factors analytically.
 Therefore, we study the different ground states in translationally invariant unit cells containing $g_{\text{GS}}$ bonds representing the spins.
-For example, for the fully flippable configuration $g_{\text{FF}}=2$, since it does not break the translational symmetry, two bonds are associated with each vertex.
+For example, for the fully flippable configuration and the classical disordered phase boundary $g_{\text{FF}}=2$, since they do not break the translational symmetry, two bonds are associated with each vertex.
 The square phase breaks translational invariance, and there are four sites and eight bonds in the unit cell, so $g_{\text{Sq}}=8$.
-In the case of the plaquette phase, $g_{\text{Sq}}=4$.
+In the case of the plaquette phase, $g_{\text{Pl}}=4$.
 Rewriting the definition of the structure factor in Eq.~(\ref{eq:defSq}) to take the translationally invariant unit cell into account explicitly, we can derive that

 in the fully packed loop representation, where $\sum_\mathbf{g}$ denotes summation over the positions of spins within the invariant cell and $\sum_{\mathbf{R}}$ summation over the $N$ lattice vectors.
 Furthermore, we introduced the $\langle \text{GS} | \hat{O} | \text{GS} \rangle = \langle \hat{O} \rangle _{\text{GS}}$ short-hand notation, where $\text{GS}$ stands for one of the symmetry breaking ground state configurations.
 In the expression above, the first term comes from the correlation between parallel bonds, and the second term from perpendicular bonds.